Satoshi Motoyama: Formula Nippon (1996-2008)

 The 2003 season began with success and tragedy.
 Motoyama won the opening round at Suzuka Circuit, and won the following round at Fuji.
 Motoyama was unable to celebrate his win at Fuji, however, after he learned of his childhood friend Daijiro Kato suffering critical injuries in a crash during the 2003 MotoGP World Championship round at Suzuka.
 On April 27, a week after Kato died of his injuries, Motoyama took his third consecutive win of the season at Miné.
 Motoyama took another victory in the sixth round at Sugo, and despite a late surge from his Impul teammate Benoît Tréluyer, Motoyama was able to clinch his third championship with a second-place finish in the penultimate round at Motegi.
 He joined his mentor Kazuyoshi Hoshino and former F1 driver Satoru Nakajima as only the third driver to win three or more Japanese top formula championships, and was the first driver in the Formula Nippon era to win three championships.

 After testing for the Renault and Jordan Formula 1 teams in hopes of landing a race set, Motoyama returned to Formula Nippon in 2004, switching teams to Team 5ZIGEN.
 Motoyama only won once, in the sixth round of the season at Sugo, and finished sixth in the championship - his worst result since 1997.
 For 2005, Motoyama secured a transfer back to Team Impul, and returned to championship form by winning three races at Sugo, Suzuka, and in the penultimate round at Motegi, a win which clinched his fourth Formula Nippon championship, ahead of his Impul teammate Yuji Ide.
 Motoyama remained with Impul in 2006, but failed to win a race for the first time since 1997 as he finished fifth in the championship with four podiums.
 Motoyama returned to winning form in 2007, winning all three of the season's races held at Suzuka Circuit.
 His victory in the final round at Suzuka was the 27th win of his Formula Nippon career, and it would turn out to be his last.

-Motoyama returned to Team Le Mans, the team for whom he won his first championship, for the 2008 season.
+Motoyama returned to Team LeMans, the team for whom he won his first championship, for the 2008 season.
 He finished eleventh in the championship, with one podium finish in the second leg of a double-header round at Suzuka.
 On February 18, 2009, Motoyama announced on his website that he would not race in the 2009 Formula Nippon Championship, bringing an end to his career in Japanese top formula racing.
-Nearly nine years after his final race, Motoyama tested the Dallara SF14 at Sportsland Sugo on September 27, 2017.
-In March 2018, Motoyama became the team director of B-Max Racing Team in the Super Formula Championship.